-- 1. oral manifestations of venereal diseases; - 2. effects of oral contraceptives or antibiotics on periodontal structures; - 3. perimyolysis in bulimia73; - 4. traumatic injury to teeth and oral structures in athletic or other activities (short- and long-term management) 57,74-76; - 5. intraoral and perioral piercing with possible local and systemic effects.
-77,78
+- 1. oral manifestations of venereal diseases; - 2. effects of oral contraceptives or antibiotics on periodontal structures; - 3. perimyolysis (severe enamel erosion) in bulimia; - 4. traumatic injury to teeth and oral structures in athletic or other activities (short- and long-term management)56,74-76; - 5. intraoral and perioral piercing with possible local and systemic effects.